 - Your contact list should be growing.
 Find new ways to focus on adding to and cultivating the people who receive your marketing materials.

 - Get technical.
-You (or someone on your staff) must fully understanding your website’s technical functions, such as search engine optimization and social media.
+You (or someone on your staff) must fully understand your website’s technical functions, such as search engine optimization and social media.

 - Keep it interesting.
 Your marketing materials must attract attention with interesting headlines and compelling copy that directly addresses the issues running through your prospect’s mind.